simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 ## CSV amounts

-An amount must be set, in one of these ways:
+A transaction [amount](/journal.html#amounts) must be set, in one of these ways:

-- with an `amount` field assignment, which sets the first posting's [amount](/journal.html#amounts)
+- with an `amount` field assignment, which sets the first posting's amount

-- (If the CSV has debit and credit amounts in separate fields:) with field assignments for the `amount-in` and `amount-out` pseudo fields instead (both of them).
+- (When the CSV has debit and credit amounts in separate fields:)\
+  with field assignments for the `amount-in` and `amount-out` pseudo fields instead (both of them).
 Whichever one has a value will be used, with appropriate sign.
 (If both contain a value, it might not work so well.)